romanf-dev/magnesium-rs/README.md

 When some event (hardware interrupt) occurs, it allocates and posts the message to a queue, this causes activation of the subscribed actor, moving the message into its incoming mailbox, moving the actor to the list of ready ones and also triggering interrupt vector corresponding to actor's priority.
 The hardware automatically transfers control to the activated vector, its handler then calls framework's function 'schedule' which eventually calls activated actors.

 Unlike the original version of the framework written in C, Rust version uses async functions and futures to make code more safe and readable.
-Also, it uses no external crates except core:: so it may be helpful for those who want to dive into details.
+Also, it uses no external crates except core::, no need for nightly, no macros, etc. so it may be helpful for those who want to dive into details.

 API description